The following roles can configure distributed access to electronic resources:

 If you delete an inventory management group that is connected to inventory, the relevant setting in the inventory is also deleted and cannot be automatically restored.

-Unless you define specific inventory management group restrictions for portfolios and services separately from the inventory management group restrictions that are defined for the electronic collections with which they're associated, portfolios inherit inventory management group restrictions from electronic services, and services from electronic collections.
+You can define specific inventory management group restrictions for portfolios and services, separately from the inventory management group restrictions that are defined for the electronic collections with which they're associated.
+If you do not define separate restrictions for an inventory management group, then portfolios inherit inventory management group restrictions from electronic services, and services from electronic collections.
 These restrictions appear at the top of the Group Settings tab of the service or collection.
 For example, the following service has inherited restrictions from its parent collection.

 Inherited Available For Group Settings